Sign up for our quarterly newsletter and stay up to date with all things volunteering.

 Ana joined Volunteer Ireland in March 2022 as a Finance Officer.
 Her main role is to look after the finances of the organization, following all procedures in place and keeping the stakeholders informed in a timely manner.
 She has a background in accounting and auditing in her native Barcelona.
 In Ireland she is enrolled with different NGO’s and loves volunteering with refugees’ organizations.

-Zita joined Volunteer Ireland in April 2022 as Communications and Administration Officer.
+Zita joined Volunteer Ireland in April 2022 as Communications Officer.

 She has a professional background in non-profit public relations and digital communications.
 Zita is passionate about creatively communicating the values, goals, and stories of charities and non-profits.
 She has experience volunteering with community groups, arts organisations, and social justice campaigns.